ishakumar98/website/docs/PROJECT_STRUCTURE.md

 ## 🚀 **Your Project is Now Professional-Grade**

 **This organization makes your portfolio website look like it was built by a professional development team.
-Future agents will:**
+Future developers will:**

 - **Navigate easily** through the codebase
 - **Find files quickly** when they need them